 By carrying out an independent key transition in combination with a common transition, different transition types can be used for the background and keys.

-It is also possible to use different transition types for key insertion and key deletion by means of a Setup menu setting (\mathfrak{F} p.
-69).
+It is also possible to use different transition types for key insertion and key deletion by means of a setting in the Setup menu ( $\mathfrak{P}$ p.
+75).